EmbeddedBlackjack/MemBrain-DeepRL/README.md

-# MemBrain-DeepRL
+# Blackjack-RL
-Blackjack optimal strategy finder with reinforcement learning and other tools for MemBrain Windows NN
+Blackjack optimal strategy finder with reinforcement learning and other tools